hauptem/F5-Multisite-Dashboard/USERGUIDE.md

 ### Site Information Display

-When a site is selected, the header shows:
+When a site is selected, the header displays:

 - **Hostname**: The source Big-IP hostname providing the data
 - **Last Updated**: Timestamp of the most recent client data fetch